 "You can't say fuck," Brad said.
 "Mom said fuck, Dad."

-What sounds like a trumpet blasts over the PA, indicating that the madness is about to begin and everyone that occupies the big, red lobby starts to pour into the arena and climb the steps to their seats.
+What sounds like a trumpet blasts over the PA, indicating the madness is about to begin and everyone who occupies the big, red lobby starts to pour into the arena and climb the steps to their seats.

 "Where's Miriam?"
 Mom says.

 I haven't even noticed she's gone.
 I scan the lobby and locate her by the front window, staring at something outside.
 I come up behind her and put my hand around her waist.

 "Look," she says, pointing up at the sky.
 Above the hot, flashing lights of the Branson strip the sky has plunged into a deep purple and a few stars have started to come out.
 "There are three of them."

 When the first three stars are visible in the sky, the new day has begun.